Craig W. Floyd

 Over the past 25 years, he has been one of law enforcement's leading advocates--delivering speeches, hosting radio shows, publishing books, writing articles and conducting media interviews.
 His work as a Congressional aide, journalist and nonprofit leader has been widely credited with changing America's attitude toward the law enforcement profession and saving officers' lives.

 Mr. Floyd helped form the Memorial Fund and has served from the outset as the organization's chief executive officer.
 Under his leadership, the National Law Enforcement Officers Memorial was built and dedicated in October 1991.
-Today, that monument stands proudly in our Nation's Capital as a richly deserved tribute to America's peace officers.
-Almost 20,000 fallen law enforcement officers have their names inscribed on that Memorial, dating back to the first documented fatality in 1791.
+Today, that monument stands proudly in our Nation's Capital as a richly deserved tribute to America's peace officers. more than 20,000 fallen law enforcement officers have their names inscribed on that Memorial, dating back to the first documented fatality in 1791.

 Most recently, Mr. Floyd and his organization were successful in obtaining Congressional approval of a public law to authorize the establishment of a National Law Enforcement Museum on federal land adjacent to the Memorial.
 The Museum will be the largest and most comprehensive institution of its kind in the world.